-LifeStart feeding schedules result a lower culling rate during 1st lactation
+LifeStart feeding schedules result a lower culling rate during 1st and 2nd lactation

 Several authors have shown that elevated planes of nutrition in dairy calves increase milk production during the 1st lactation[1,2,3,4,5,6,7,8,9].

 In some of these studies, the effect on culling during the 1st lactation was studied.
 Bolt et al found a culling rate of 7.1% during the 1st lactation in calves fed according to a LifeStart schedule, vs 12.5 % in a group fed according to a restricted schedule.